devrihan/Crewverse.io/README.md

 * Reach out via email at rihanworks@gmail.com for further assistance.

 ## Collaboration Opportunities
-MuseAI is an open-source project, and we’re always looking for collaborators to help take it to the next level.
+Crewverse.io is an open-source project, and we’re always looking for collaborators to help take it to the next level.
 Whether you're a developer, designer, or AI enthusiast, there’s a place for you here.
 Let’s build the future of content creation together!